“What year was my collie made?”

 Is your collie one of the older ones, or is it from one of the last years they were produced?
 It can be tricky to narrow age down to a year, especially for colors which were manufactured over a period of time, but there are a couple of ways that can help narrow it down.

-In addition to the familiar “M” mark on the left side, collies made through 1980 were stamped with an “M” on the pontil (base.)
+In addition to the familiar “M” mark on the left side, collies made through 1980 were stamped with an “M” on the plunger mark on the base.

 Recent collies were shipped with a paper sticker.
 These were often removed or they fell of and were lost.
 Here’s one on the bottom of a Milk collie from the early 2000’s.